-We offer a wide variety of classes: creative movement, pre-ballet, classical ballet, contemporary, modern jazz, hip hop, tap, voice and theatre dance for all ages (children through adults) and all levels.
-In addition for the more advanced students we have a pre professional program which offers college guidance for dancers and more performance opportunities right here on our world class stage and throughout Bergen county and NYC!
+We offer a wide variety of classes: creative movement, pre-ballet, classical ballet, contemporary, modern jazz, ethnic fusion, hip hop, tap, voice and theatre dance for all ages (children through adults) and all levels.

 In this class, the focus is on balance, agility, and coordination.
 Students practice gymnastic floor exercises, while increasing their flexibility and improving their endurance.
 Acro can be found in many of the performing arts, as well as in sports.
 Dancers learn jumps, leaps, and splits, as well as tricks done on mats, including cartwheels, handsprings, backbends, walk overs, and etc.